Duke-LeTran/ubuntu_setup/notes_python/pyenv_debian-bookworm-12_python.md

 # I.  Introudction

-So I've learned some things about Debian, and that is it's designed to "just work", hence the philosopy of ["DontBreakDebian"](https://wiki.debian.org/DontBreakDebian).
+So I've learned a couple of things about Debian, and that is it's designed to "just work", hence the philosopy of ["DontBreakDebian"](https://wiki.debian.org/DontBreakDebian).
-Debian Bookworm doesn't come compatible with the third party python repository typically avaialbe on Ubuntu, ppa/Deadsnakes, which is community managed repository of pre-complied binaries of old versions of python for Ubuntu.
-Since this repository doesn't exist, it is quite frustrating.
+Debian Bookworm doesn't have any third party python repositories of other versions of python.
+Typically available on Ubuntu, there's ppa/Deadsnakes, which is community managed repository of pre-complied binaries of old versions of python specific for Ubuntu.
+In my search, I did come across a repository of from [paravoid](https://people.debian.org/~paravoid/python-all/), but it's not really maintained... , i.e., there is no python 3.9 or 3.10 at all, but there are python 3.11 and 3.8 and lower (weird).
+Since this type of reliable repository doesn't exist for Debian, it can be quite frustrating when looking to install different versions of python.

 ## A. Stable: Current Version 3.11.2
-As of writing this Debian's `stable` version of python is `3.11.2`, which is old especially because the official python version for `3.11` is `3.11.9`, which may be available on the `testing`.
-As a developer, you may need different versions of python, so that tge stable-works-out-the-box python is patently insufficient.
-This 3.11.2 is therefore the "system" python.
-Other repositories exist, such as this one from [paravoid](https://people.debian.org/~paravoid/python-all/), but it's not often updated, i.e., there is no python 3.9 or 3.10 at all, but there are python 3.11 and 3.8 and lower (weird).
-You can manually download the tarball and compile from the python website, but a tool to manage this exact process is `pyenv`
+As of writing this Debian's `stable` version of python is `3.11.2`, which is a little old especially since the official python version for `3.11` is `3.11.9`, which may be available on the `testing`.
+As a developer, you may need different versions of python, so that the stable-works-out-the-box python is woefully insufficient.
+This `3.11.2` is, therefore, the "system" python.

+The solution then is manually download the tarball from the python website and compile from source.
+Naturually, a tool built using bash scripts intended to automate this process exists -- enter `pyenv`.

 ## B. pyenv
-`Pyenv` will the choice to use on Debian, since it was written in bash scripts, but be aware, it may not detect all missing dependencies that it will not detect.
+`pyenv` will be my choice to use with Debian, since it actually `wgets` the tarball from the python ftp site and compiles it from source.
+The tool is written in bash scripts, but be aware, it may not reliably detect all missing dependencies and this can be a real pain.
 You'll have to decipher the error messages, and so for that reason, it is highly recommneded to install using the `-v` flag (i.e., `pyenv install -v 3.10`).
-Despite these limitations, pyenv does a great job of of automating the pull of the python tarballs, natively compiling the binaries, and providing a efficient method of switching between .
+Despite these limitations, pyenv does a great job of of automating the pull of the python tarballs, natively compiling the binaries, and providing a efficient method of switching between versions.

 # II.
 Install
 ## Step 1: Install the system python